SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/07-EvaluatorFirstMessage.md

-## Implementing Message Sends: The Calling Infrastructure
+## The Calling Infrastructure of Message Sends
 @cha:callingInfra

 In the previous chapters, we focused on structural evaluation: reading literal objects and reading and writing values from objects and globals.
 However, the key abstraction in object-oriented programming, and in Pharo in particular is _message-sending_.